 What are the basic requirements for participating in the PPC and the DPLA?

 An institution must have an online collection that is available for viewing through the web via an online content management system (CMS).
-Some commonly used CMS include: ContentDM, Luna, Primo, Past Perfect, Omeka, among others.
+Some commonly used CMS include: ContentDM, Luna, Past Perfect, Omeka, among others.
 Metadata for each item submitted must include: the name of the owning institution, a title, a rights statement, a thumbnail or preview image when appropriate and a unique URL back to the item at the home institution’s repository.
 For more detailed information about becoming a contributor, see Ready to Participate?

 The PPC is a dark aggregator.
 This means it will work behind the scenes to collect your metadata, transform it and send it to the DPLA.
-The DPLA has plans to create a local collection widget that will enable Service Hubs like the PPC to create specific search filters that will only discover content added to the DPLA through the PPC’s content feed.
-This is expected to be available later in 2018.

 What is metadata?

 Metadata is textual information that is used to locate, organize or describe an information resource.
-In the case of libraries, archives and museums that resources is generally a collection item with digital or analog.
+In the case of libraries, archives and museums that resources is generally a collection item that it digital or analog.
 This textual information could include the name of the author or creator, subject heading(s) that describe the collection item, or date the item was created.
 For more information about the PPC Metadata Guidelines, see Resources for Contributors.

 How can we share our collection’s metadata with the PPC?

 We receive data from providers usually via OAI-PMH but we can accommodate other options including CSV files when needed.